jessereynolds/coco/README.markdown

 #### Functionality

-Coco will run as many pre-flight checks as possible on boot to determine if the configuration is not right, and exit immediately.
+Coco will run as many pre-flight checks as possible on boot to determine if the configuration is not right, and exit immediately if so.
 Check stdout for any errors or warnings.

 When Coco boots, it attempts to establish a UDP connection to a target.
 If Coco cannot establish a connection to the target, it will not dispatch any packets to that target.
 You can see evidence of this behaviour by checking the `coco.errors.send.dial` metric.
 If this is greater than 0, samples will not be dispatched to a target, and you must restart Coco for it to re-initialise the connection to the target.